lxndrv/PIF/core-framework/universal-principles.md

 # Universal Principles

-The Proportional Interaction Framework rests on three foundational principles.
-These are not laws specific to physics or biology—they are universal patterns that govern how any system organizes, interacts, and transforms.
+The Proportional Interaction Framework proposes three foundational principles.
+These are not laws specific to physics or biology—they are proposed as patterns that may recur across systems at different scales, governing how systems organize, interact, and transform.

 ---